The University School

 Head of School

-Mrs. Lockerman is the Head of School.
-Mrs. Lockerman completed her Masters in the Art of Teaching at Chatham University and holds a Pennsylvania Department of Education certification in Secondary Language Arts.
-Mrs. Lockerman completed her Bachelor of Arts in English and Literature with a concentration in Creative and Professional Writing at Mercyhurst University.
-Mrs. Lockerman has worked with adolescents and young adults pursuing higher education for the past 23 years.
-She served as the Director of AHEADD (Achieving in Higher Education), as well as the Director of Transition and Higher Education Services for AERI Behavioral Health in Pittsburgh, Pennsylvania.
-Mrs. Lockerman co-developed one of the first college acclimation programs in the United States and London, England; she is also the co-founder of the ed-tech company, SocialWise VR.
-Mrs. Lockerman resides in Pittsburgh, Pennsylvania, with her family.
-Contact Mrs. Lockerman at nlockerman@universityschoolpgh.org.
+With 23 years of experience working with adolescents and young adults in secondary education, Mrs. Lockerman has made significant contributions to the field of education and support for neurodiverse students.
+She previously served as the Director of AHEADD (Achieving in Higher Education) and the Director of Transition and Higher Education Services for AERI Behavioral Health in Pittsburgh, Pennsylvania.
+Notably, she co-developed one of the pioneering college acclimation programs in both the United States and London, England.
+She is also the co-founder of the ed-tech company SocialWise VR.
+Mrs. Lockerman resides in Pittsburgh, Pennsylvania, with her family and their dog!

 Mrs. Francine Liscotti